Golden West College

 Golden West College (GWC) is a public community college in Huntington Beach, California.

 Organization

-Golden West College, Orange Coast College, and Coastline Community College comprise the Coast Community College District (CCCD).
+GWC is a public community college located in Huntington Beach, California.
+Together with Orange Coast College, and Coastline Community College, the three colleges make up the Coast Community College District (CCCD).
 The district is a regional organization providing administrative services and funding for post-secondary education.
-The state of California charters the CCCD to provide community college services.
+As a California Community College all that is required to attend GWC is a high school diploma or a GED.